MaximilianCoenen/DeepGranulometry/README.md

 It can be used for both, grading curve classification and grading curve regression.
 Please adapt the settings and variables in main_Train.py accordingly.

 ### Classification
-For classification pruposes, set the task variable in main_Train.py to 'Classification'.
+For classification purposes, set the task variable in main_Train.py to 'Classification'.
 Training requires training data in form of images and a grading curve class associated to each image.
 The images have to be located in one folder with 'fldrImgTrain' linking to the path of that folder and a folder 'fldrLabel' which to contain .txt files with the same name as the images.
 Each txt file contains a single integer value between [0, nClasses] corresponding to the class of the image.

 An example data set for classification purposes of concrete aggregate can be found here:  https://doi.org/10.25835/etbkk0pb